luloxi/foundry-how-to/README.md

 - `forge test`
 - `forge test --match-path test/TestName.t.sol`

-Add the modifier `-vvvv` for more verbosity.
+- Add the modifier `-vvvv` for more verbosity.
 More "v" make it more verbose.
+- Using `address(1)` refers to the testing contract itself.
+- `import "forge-std/Test.sol";` for testing functionalities such as AssertEq (assert equal)
+- When starting test functions name with `testFail` we're telling Foundry that that function is meant to fail.

+### Prank

+- `vm.prank()` changes msg.sender to whatever address is between the parenthesis
+- Set msg.sender to address(1) for multiple calls: `vm.startPrank(address(1))`
+- Stop setting msg.sender to that address: `vm.stopPrank()`

 ## Adding libraries